 In theory, the market value of a share should be equal to its intrinsic value.
 But it barely takes place in reality.
 So intrinsic value acts as the benchmark for the investors to decide if the share is overpriced or underpriced.
 If the market value exceeds the fundamental value, the stock is overpriced.
 Whereas if the market value is below the intrinsic value, the share is underpriced.

 Real numbers often are a false representation of the price gap between the market value and the intrinsic value of a share.
-So we instead use a ratio, known as the price to book ratio, to gauge the difference accurately.
+So we instead use a ratio, known as the price-to-book ratio, to gauge the difference accurately.

 Price to book ratio = Market Value of the share/Intrinsic value of the share

-The higher the price to book ratio is, the higher is the disparity.
+The higher the price to book ratio is, the higher the disparity.
 In an efficient market, the value of it should be 1.

 It is one of the ways analysts determine the potential of a share.
 It is also compared with the ROE (return on equity) ratio to understand how efficiently the company uses its shareholders’ money to generate returns.